example42/example42.github.io/_drafts/2018-07-16-prevent_facter_fork_bombs.md

 ### Facter fork bomb prevention

-Never use the facter binary in an external, executable fact.
+Never use the facter executable in an external, executable fact.
 If you really must use a fact, then please consider writing a custom fact in Ruby.

-Here you can easily use facter.value to access available facts.
+Here you can easily use facter.value to access available facts without the experience of a fork bomb.

-## Facter timeouts
+## Facter execution times

 Another issue which can occur is that facter takes a hugh amount of time to collect facts.
 Sometimes this can be related to an external or custom fact where you try to connect to a non-performance system collecting data.